 If you’re looking at your less than exceptionally motivated elementary-aged kids and wondering how on earth they’re ever going to be able to scoop ice cream at Baskin Robbins if they can’t even make their beds, you’re not alone.

-Fear not.
 Kids are ever-evolving, learning, and growing creatures, who are absolutely capable of making the transition one day.
 Just remember when you thought they’d never get out of diapers.
 Then Voila!
 Big kid underwear.
-Kids are magic.
-It’s our job to shepherd them into the incredible people they can become.

-If your kids have a few years before they can carry a tray without dropping it on a customer, Dr. Gatt has some recommendations for early skill-building.
+If your kids have a few years before they can carry a tray without dropping it on a customer, Dr. Gatt has some recommendations for early skill-building:

 “This same sense of accomplishment is achieved through a well-structured chore and allowance program.